Omprateek/Background-Subtraction-using-GMM/README.md

 # Background Subtraction using Gaussian Mixture Models (GMM)

 This project implements a custom Gaussian Mixture Model (GMM) for background subtraction in images and videos.
-GMM is a probabilistic model that represents a mixture of multiple Gaussian distributions, commonly used for modeling pixel distributions in background subtraction tasks.
+GMM is a statistical model that represents data as a mixture of Gaussian distributions, commonly applied to model pixel distributions in background subtraction tasks.

 ## Table of Contents
 - [Project Overview](#project-overview)